stonkyoloer/ai-powered-options-trade-analyzer/README.md

 ---

-# 🛠 Configure TastyTrade Server
+# 🛠 Set Tastytrade Credentials

-**`config.py`** Centralizes Tastytrade credentials and API base URL, imported by other scripts.
+**`config.py`** Stores API URL and login credentials, imported and used by other scripts.

 ---

-# 🪐 Download Trading Universe
+# 🪐 Define ETF Universe

 ## ▪️ Attach Trading Universe